 Well, for a moment, let’s ignore what society or ethics has to say.
 Is it even safe to make changes at the cellular level?
 Slight changes made at the smallest level may lead to unexpected results.
 What if we manage to wipe out particular disease only to introduce a brand new and even more dangerous one?
 Experimenting in little life still in the womb could lead to complications, including miscarriage, premature birth, or even stillbirth- all of which are unthinkable.

 Diversity in all species of animals is a key to evolution on earth.
 Genetically engineering our species will have a detrimental effect on our genetic diversity- as in something like cloning would.
 Doesn’t the future generation deserve to see the diversity on Earth as we did?

 Rich people’s tool or For Everyone?

-A Well known fact, gene therapy is very expensive.
-Okay, let suppose in near future we could eliminate a child’s defected generic code.
+A Well known fact, gene therapy is costly.
+Okay, let suppose in the near future we could eliminate a child’s defected generic code.
 But what if only the very rich and elite could afford it and let the child of poor ones die.
 If this is going to happen, will genetic editing give “justice” to our society?
-Is government going to pay for all the embryos of the poor family for genetic make-up?
+Is the government going to pay for all the embryos of the poor family for genetic make-up?

 Genetic engineering’s pros and cons give an idea of its results.
-Thus, many countries and laws have been already put forward to bring its best outcome.
-With proper laws and control on its usage, it will definitely be a huge gift for our human kind.
+Thus, many countries and laws have already been put forward to bring the best outcome.
+With proper laws and control over its usage, it will definitely be a huge gift for humankind.